mariusgarenaux/silik-kernel/help.md

             In [4]: tree
             Out[4]:
-            ├─ chatbots <<
+            chatbots
-            │  ├─ qwen4b-dist.txt
+            ├─ qwen4b-dist.txt
-            │  ╰─ qwen1b7-local.txt
+            ╰─ qwen1b7-local.txt
-            ╰─ python
-               ╰─ k1.py

-• ls : Displays the content of a folder (in silik kernel).
+• ls :
+        Displays the content of a folder (in silik kernel).

         Positional arguments :
         ---
-            • path (str): the path to the directory
+            • path (str | None): the path to the directory.
+If None, displays the content of the current dir.

         Example :
         ---
-            In [2]: tree
+            In [11]: tree
-            Out[2]:
+            Out[11]:
+            ~
             ├─ chatbots
             │  ├─ qwen4b-dist.txt
             │  ╰─ qwen1b7-local.txt
-            ╰─ python <<
+            ╰─ python
                ╰─ k1.py

+            In [12]: cd chatbots/
+            Out[12]: ~/chatbots/

-            In [3]: ls ../chatbots/
+            In [13]: ls
-            Out[3]:
+            Out[13]:
+            qwen4b-dist.txt
+            qwen1b7-local.txt

+• pwd :
+        Prints the current working directory (path from ~).

+        Example :
+        ---
+            In [8]: tree
+            Out[8]:
+            chatbots
             ├─ qwen4b-dist.txt
             ╰─ qwen1b7-local.txt

+            In [9]: pwd
+            Out[9]: ~/chatbots/

-• help : Display the help message.
+• help :
+        Display the help message.

         Flags :
         ---